portworx/px-docs/manage/volumes.md

 ## Global Namespace (Shared Volumes)
 To use Portworx volumes across nodes and multiple containers, see [Shared Volumes](/manage/shared-volumes.html).

+## IO Profile setting
+It is highly recommended to let PX decide the correct IO profile tuning.
+If you do however override the setting, you should understand the operation of each profile setting.

+* Sequential: This optimizes the read ahead algorithm for sequential access.
+* Random: This records the IO pattern of recent access and optimizes the read ahead and data layout algorithms for short term random patterns.
+* DB: This implements a write-back flush coalescing algorithm.
+This algorithm attempts to coalesce multiple `syncs` that occur within a 50ms window into a single sync.
+In order to do this, this algorithm requires a minimum replication (HA factor) of 3.

+>**Note:**<br/>If there are not enough nodes online, PX will automatically disable this algorithm.

 ## Inspect volumes
 Volumes can be inspected for their settings and usage using the `pxctl volume inspect` sub menu.